Festive cocktails to give Christmas at home some sparkle

 If there’s one thing we do well in Scandinavia, it’s Christmas.
 We relish the midwinter gatherings which start in early December and continue well into the new year, decorating with woollen felt nisse (elves) and lighting candles both indoors and on the doorstep to welcome guests in.
 In Norway the tradition is to bake seven varieties of delicious biscuits to share with friends and family alike, but even baking one variety such as pepperkaker (ginger biscuits) is always appreciated.

 For starters, consider your guests who aren’t drinking any alcohol as important as the ones glugging the gløgg.
-There are plenty of great non-alcoholic ‘spirits’ available now, and a simple booze-free pitcher of Agua de Jamaica (recipe below) not only looks festive but can be prepared well in advance of your party.
+There are plenty of great non-alcoholic ‘spirits’ available now, and a simple booze-free pitcher of Agua de Jamaica (recipe below) not only looks festive but can be prepared well in advance.
 A non-alcoholic version of the hot Scandinavian cherry gløgg featured below can easily be made too: simply omit the wine and cherry Heering, make a hot infusion of hibiscus tea and follow the recipe using both cherry juice and spiced sugar syrup to create a soothing winter warmer any time of the day.

 If you must mull, the secret is to not boil the red wine.
 Simmer is the operative word here, and temper those tannins by adding both cherry juice and cherry Heering for a deliciously sweet and sour Scandinavian gløgg (akin to German glühwein).
 Alternatively, a glass of Irish hot spiced port is a brilliant way to use up any bottles of port hiding in the drinks cabinet and takes mere minutes to prepare.